The Elder Scrolls Online: Infinite Archive

-Infinite Archive (called the Endless Archive on release) is the fortieth major update patch and introduces a two-person PvE-arena.
+Infinite Archive is the fortieth major update patch and introduces a two-person PvE-arena.
 The update was released on the live server in the winter of 2023.

 Zone Update

 Orsinium

 At the E3 showcase, the new zone of Wrothgar was announced in a DLC called Orsinium, the kingdom and capital of the Orsimer (Orcs).
 The DLC was released in November 2015, and introduces a solo challenge known as the Maelstrom Arena.
 The questline involves assisting the Orcish King Kurog with rebuilding the city of Orsinium.

 Thieves Guild

 The Thieves Guild DLC was revealed by ZeniMax in a livestream to be set in a new area, Hew's Bane in Hammerfell, featuring an all-new quest line and new game mechanics.
 The DLC was released in March 2016.

 Dark Brotherhood

 The 2015 E3 trailer ended with a note with a black hand on it that states, "We Know", a reference to the guild of assassins known as the Dark Brotherhood featured in previous Elder Scrolls games.
 The Dark Brotherhood DLC takes place on the Gold Coast of Cyrodiil, and introduces new story content and gameplay mechanics.
 It was released on May 31, 2016, for Windows, and on June 14, 2016, for PlayStation 4 and Xbox One.
 It was made available on the Public Test Server on April 25, 2016.
 In addition to the Dark Brotherhood questline, the release of the expansion saw the removal of the Veteran Progression System, a new system of poison crafting, and quality of life changes for The Elder Scrolls Online Plus subscribers, including "craft bags", which allow subscribers to store crafting materials without taking up space in their inventory.